 To navigate to the Classic Editor:

-You will need to be using a Chrome browser, and that’s just the fact of it.
-Google gives out free (so to speak, heh) ones for both Mac and PC.
+You will need to be using a Firefox browser, and that’s just the fact of it, or at east I do, although both versions I have are ancient, and must be, as they still feature ‘Easy Copy’.
 In the upper left-hand corner of the main page, hover your mouse under the WordPress Circle-W logo, slide down-stream and select WP administration from the dropdown menu.
 You’ll be taken to your Dashboard.
 Navigate your mouse down the black and white list to Posts (with a push-pin logo), click New Post from the menu that appears at the right.
 You should be in Classic Editor.

 In the upper right hand corner there’s a Help link.
 It…er…helps.
 A turquoise blue bar should also pop up in the lower right corner that asks: “Howdy!
 How may we help?”
 Very friendly team, except in a few cases…